MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

 ### Test form On Load function

-1. Click on any account record in the list to open it
+1. Click on any account record in the list to open it.
-1. Verify that the notification appears
+1. Verify that the notification appears.

    :::image type="content" source="media/form-onload-notification.png" alt-text="Notification on form load":::